 Ponder all that history while we get busy searching for the third slope.
 In early September I went twice on follow up adventures to info I gathered.

 Let us start with the photo above.
-It is of my boot and a big chunk of coal I found on the bank of the Cedar River across from that second mine shaft.
+It is of my boot and a big chunk of coal I found on the bank of the Cedar River across from that second mine entrance.
 One has to get those boots on the ground to really know what the lay of the land looks like now & imagine the past too.

 What she told me was the mine stretched in a southwest direction and crossed under 162nd into the hill.
 More relevant to our third hole search was she gave me the lead that another opening was up 196th where a gate blocked the right-a-way.
 She said it was on King County property but later I would find it was owned by a gas pipeline company.